November 13th, 2017

 With Christmas right around the corner, it’ll be New Year’s before you know it!
 This is a good chance to reach out to your clients to spread some holiday cheer and deepen your involvement with the community.
 After all, great communication is one of the key drivers of success as a property manager.

-Here are three ways you can engage tenants and owners this Christmas:
+Here are five ways you can engage tenants and owners this Christmas.

 Everyone loves a good competition whether it’s on social media, on your website or offline.
 It’s a great way to get the community involved and get your brand name out there.
-Plus, it doesn’t have to be expensive!
+Plus, it doesn’t have to be costly!

 Here are some competition ideas for the taking: